seanbreckenridge/sakugabooru-episode-mad/README.md

 `sakugabooru_episode_mad download <tag name>` to download all posts with that tag

-Once thats done, you can `merge` them into a video using the `Source` metadata from each post.
+Once that's done, you can `merge` them into a video using the `Source` metadata from each post.
 Typically, that is an episode, but if its from a movie/OP/ED, it'll just be marked as `Episode 0`

 ```
 Usage: python -m sakugabooru_episode_mad process [OPTIONS] FOLDER